NxthingbutV0id/Cirnos-Circuits/README.md

 	- 7 bit ascii value (first 32 are blank)
 	- 3 bit row selector (runs top down, 1 to 7, 0 is always blank)

+- (*New!*) Sideways Logic Gates!
+	- And, Or, Xor, Nand, Nor, and Xnor BUT ON THEIR SIDES!!!!

 ## Install